jeffsdev/WMSite/README.md

-# Wm-site
+# Woolen Men - Official Site
+##### April 2016
+##### By Lawton Browning, Jeff Seymour, David Diehr, Schuyler Klaassen

+## Description
-This is the public site for the Woolen Men an independent band based out of portland, ore.
-The site uses firebase and ember JS to inform the public about upcoming shows, discography, songs and art related to the band.
+##### This is the public site for the Woolen Men, an independent band based out of Portland, OR.
+The site uses Firebase and Ember JS to inform the public about upcoming shows, discography, songs and art related to the band.

+## Technologies Used
+Ember 2, JavaScript, Moment.js, Bower, HTML, SCSS, Firebase

 ## Prerequisites